elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> Adapters are JS design patterns that allow objects or classes with incompatible interfaces to work together.
-Despite incompatible interfaces, interfaces from different classes or objects are matched to work together.
+Interfaces from different classes or objects get matched to work together despite incompatible interfaces.
 The Wrapper pattern is another name for it.<br/>
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />